 The Board has an administration agreement with Vestcor to conduct the day-to-day administration of the NBTPP.
-Vestcor collects employee contributions and pays out benefits in accordance with the Plan provisions.
+Vestcor collects employee and employer contributions and pays out benefits in accordance with the Plan provisions.
 They also provide pension services to help members understand their benefit entitlements.
+In 2022 Vestcor processed the retirements of 315 teachers, and had 4,404 contacts with Plan members through phone, email, mail, as well as in-person meetings.